department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2022-11 Patient Check In Travel Reimbursement Staff Interviews at Dayton VAMC/conversation-guide.md

 - Do you think that Veterans would be more likely to complete mobile check in by responding to 1 or 2 text messages versus the steps that they complete today?
 - What do you think the preferred communication method is for Veterans when communicating about their health care?
 E.g., phone, text, email or mail.
 - And overall, what would you change or add, if anything, to make the Patient Check-In (including pre-check-in) easier for Veterans?
-- What would you change or add, if anything, to make VSE easier to use?
 - How often are Veterans found waiting, thinking they’re checked in, when they’re not?
 - What could be the cause of Veterans thinking they’re checked in?
 - Overall, what’s been working well about Patient Check-In for Veterans?
-- And finally, what’s been working well for staff?
+- And, what’s been working well about Patient Check-In for staff?

 ### Closing - Less than 1 minute